seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 That I should neither sell nor give nor lose it.

 **PORTIA**
-That ’scuse serves many men to save their gifts.
+That 'scuse serves many men to save their gifts.
 An if your wife be not a mad-woman,
 And know how well I have deserved the ring,
 She would not hold out enemy for ever,